Private Yacht Charter Terms

 Tipping yacht crews is both customary and discretionary.
 The standard practice is to award 10 – 20% of the charter fee, based on you level of satisfaction, at the close of the charter.
 It is customary for the charter party to leave the entire gratuity with the captain with suggestion as to how the gratuity should be distributed among the crew.

 Once you select a yacht, dates and location, your broker will provide you with a charter contract.
 When you approve the contract, you will be asked to provide a deposit – usually 50% of the charter fee.
-If it is a WMT – type charter, your expenses will be estimated for the purposes of the deposit.
-Usually the balance is due 30 in advance of the charter.
+The balance of the charter fee along with any taxes and provisioning fees are usually due 30 in advance of the charter.